Overview:

 - Visits > All reports (on event site visit and status done)

-This filter uses a timestamp when a lead was marked as any of the status like claimed, interested, meeting done, visit done, final negotiation, booking done or failed.
+This filter uses a timestamp when a lead was marked as any of the statuses like claimed, interested, meeting done, visit done, final negotiation, booking done or failed.

 Reports, where you’ll find this filter: